ian/hybrid/README.md

 pnpm dev
 ```

-This starts the agent at http://localhost:3001 and begins listening for XMTP messages.
+This starts the agent and begins listening for XMTP messages on the configured port (default: 8454).

 ## 🛠️ Development